 Nudism Spread Throughout The US

-The proposal failed, but nudists didn't quit.
 A group of nudists bought land in Northern Indiana and established a resort at the Lake O' The Woods Club in 1933.
 Annual international nudist conferences continued to grab headlines and attention from around the country.

 Birth Control Was A Necessity – And States Passed Legislation Saying So

-Women welcomed birth control information and devices.
+Many women welcomed birth control information and devices.
 Condoms for men were common, but with the push to have women control their own reproductive options, diaphragms and female condoms gave women the ability to actively control the size of their families.
 Early versions of inter-uterine devices and eventually the birth control pill continued to revolutionize reproduction.
 Fertility rates during the 1930s sunk to as few as two children per woman from over three children two decades earlier.

 Women Found Safety And Decent Money In "Ringer" Houses

 Prostitution remained a lucrative profession, despite financial strife and concerns about venereal disease.
-In the 1930s, women could be work independently or work in a house as a "ringer."
+In the 1930s, women could work independently or work in a house as a "ringer."
 In order to work as a ringer, women had to be tested for disease and get a certificate of health, something both madams and customers would be interested in seeing.
-A ringer would have anywhere from 10-15 clients per day.
+A ringer would have anywhere from 10–15 clients per day.
 Ringer houses were usually part of a chain of houses, and the women would be registered at a main house.
-Independent girls had to fend for themselves and were must more likely to be arrested.
+Independent girls had to fend for themselves and were much more likely to be arrested.
 In many ways, prostitution during the Great Depression signaled a change in authority, as madams and criminal bosses became increasingly powerful over the girls they employed.